Fees: Standard £ 214 Conc £89 Full £455 * Enrol online for standard fee payers only

 People who would like to acquire a basic knowledge of working with clay and those with only basic experience who would like to improve.
-As our pottery is based in a school all new learners will need to be checked through the 'Children's Barred Checklist' before they can attend.
-This will be carried out by H&FALSS and can be completed within 24 hours.

 Being able to follow projects and to be open minded about design ideas.
 Ability to record information such as note taking and begin to produce simple diagrams/sketches.

 Be able to demonstrate hand building skills such as: coiling, pinching and slabbing, press moulding and basic wheel based work.
 Explore a range of decorative techniques such as Majolica, Slip decoration and oxides, enabling you to translate ideas and designs into 3 dimensional forms using at least one of the construction techniques taught.
 Be able to differentiate between stoneware and earthenware glazes and apply them to create a finished piece of work.

 Practical sessions, demonstration of techniques, individual practical activity and a group critic at the end of term.